 Can I say something crazy?
 I know, you love crazy.
 If you are going to be at Disney World for at least a week, you’ll be surprised to know that an annual pass is probably your best option.
 If you spend a week at Disney once a year, you’re crazy not to get an annual pass.
 Why?
 It’s mostly math.
 You can argue with math, but you will lose.

 For the sake of argument, let’s assume that we’re talking about a weekend to a weekend trip with 7 days spent in the park.
-Let’s also assume that you have to choose between purchasing a Disney Platinum Plus Annual Pass at $1,295 and a 7-day ticket with Park Hopper Plus option (because park hopper and the water parks are fantastic and you should) which will cost anywhere from $638 to $792 (depending on when you visit).
+Let’s also assume that you have to choose between purchasing a Disney Incredi-Pass at $1,299 and a 7-day ticket with the Park Hopper option (because park hopping is fantastic) which will cost anywhere from $560 to $721 (depending on when you visit).
 Let’s also assume that like most people you plan to eat during the week (also something you should do) and you are going to want at least a few souvenirs of your trip.

-11 – Annual Passes Include Photopass Memory Maker
+11 – You’ll Get a Discount on Photopass Memory Maker

-One of the most recent perks added to the annual passes is the addition of Photopass Memory Maker.
-This allows you to download all photos taken during your trip by Disney Photopass Photographers and on rides.
+While Photopass Memory Maker is no longer included with annual pass benefits, you still will get a discount.
+At the time of purchase, guests can add the Memor Maker benefit for $99.
+Memory Maker allows you to download all photos taken during your trip by Disney Photopass Photographers and on rides.
 Disney photographers are stationed pretty much everywhere but the restrooms to capture the moments of your special time.
 While this may not be something, you would typically choose to purchase a few great pictures, and it may become something you learn to love.
-Now that Memory Maker is included with most annual passes I’ve been shocked by how many times I’ve heard people say (myself included), “I never thought much about it, but now that we have it we love it.
-We use it all the time.”
-This saves $169 per trip off the advanced purchase price.
+Purchasing Memory Maker on its own in advance is $169 per trip.
+So if you make multiple trips, you will save money over time if you choose to add on Memory Maker.

 10 – Save Money on Your Tickets